Portkey-AI/hoot/docs/TRY_IN_HOOT.md

-# Try in Hoot
+# Try in Hoot 🦉

-The "Try in Hoot" feature allows users to add MCP servers to Hoot with a single click.
-This is perfect for sharing MCP servers, adding quick-start examples to documentation, or building galleries of available servers.
+The "Try in Hoot" feature allows users to add MCP servers with a single click.
+Perfect for sharing servers, quick-start examples, or building galleries of available MCP servers.

 ## How It Works

 When a user clicks a "Try in Hoot" link:

 1. Hoot opens and parses the server configuration from the URL
-2. A confirmation dialog shows the server details (for security)
+2. A friendly confirmation modal shows the server details (with Hoot branding! 🦉)
-3. User confirms and Hoot adds the server and connects automatically
+3. User confirms and Hoot adds and connects to the server automatically
+4. If OAuth is required, the user is redirected to authorize

+## Quick Start

+Users can also provide just a URL and Hoot will auto-detect everything:
+- Transport type (HTTP or SSE)
+- Server name and version
+- OAuth requirements

+This makes sharing servers even easier!

 ## URL Format